JeffCurless/argon-oneup/README.md

 ```

 Once the driver is loaded, go to the task bar and add a battery.
 If there is already a battery plugin loaded, remove it, exit, and re-add.

+## Monitor

+Two monitoring applications:

+### oneUpMon
+Monitor the use of system resources, graphically

+### simple_monitor
+A simple monitor that dislays some system utilization

 ## config

 This directory contains changes I make to the /boot/firmware/config.txt file